 Abstract

 Antibiotic resistant bacteria are increasingly being found in aquatic environments, representing a potential threat to public health.
 To examine the dynamics and potential sources of antibiotic-resistant genes (ARGs) in urbanised waterways, we performed a six-month temporal study at six locations within the Sydney Harbour estuary.
 These locations spanned a salinity gradient from seawater at the mouth of the harbour to freshwater at the more urbanised western sites.
+We quantified the abundances of three ARGs (sulI, tetA, and dfrA1) and an anthropogenic pollution marker (intI1).
+To assess potential sources of environmental ARGs, we also quantified levels of the sewage marker (Lachnospiraceae), bird-associated faecal pollution markers (GFD), and a common wastewater pipe-dwelling genus of bacteria (Arcobacter).
 We assessed the impact of a major rainfall event on ARG levels during this period.
-The strong rainfall event led to increases in ARGs across sites, but the potential source for ARGs was different.
+The strong rainfall event led to increases in intI1 and ARGs (sulI and dfrA) across sites, but the potential source for ARGs was different.
 Some sites experienced sewage intrusions, as defined using the human-faecal marker Lachnospiraceae, which were clearly correlated with ARG levels.
 However, at the two sites furthest from the ocean, links between ARG levels and sewage were less evident, with correlations to other contaminants, including heavy metals, apparent.
 These results highlight the potential complexities associated with identifying, and ultimately remediating, the causes and sources of antimicrobial resistance within natural aquatic ecosystems.

 Keywords: Antibiotic resistance, Rainfall, Anthropogenic pollution, Aquatic environment, Heavy metals, Health risk.